-- Food science fundamentals and area specialization - Effectively communicate the current state of the discipline in their specific research topic as well as a sound understanding of the general principles of food science. - Effective literature review and analysis - Access information about food science through the internet, scientific journals, and other sources, and evaluate the quality of reported research, drawing conclusions that are scientifically sound. - Research design and reporting - Plan, conduct, and report original research in food science.
+- Food science fundamentals and area specialization - Effectively communicate the current state of the discipline in their specific research topic as well as a sound understanding of the general principles of food science. - Effective literature review and analysis - Access information about food science through the internet, scientific journals, and other sources, and evaluate the quality of reported research, drawing scientifically sound conclusions. - Research design and reporting - Align committee, plan, conduct, and report original research in food science.